httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The resource targeted by this initial request is responsible for processing the representation data transferred in the resumable upload according to the method and header fields in the initial request.
 The upload resource, on the other hand, enables resuming the transfer.

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the entire representation data in one request.
 If the request content was fully processed, no resumable upload is needed and the server proceeds to process the request and generate a response.
+The server MUST NOT emit a 2xx successful response with the `Upload-Complete` header field set to false or missing in response to a request with the `Upload-Complete` request header field set to true.

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the representation over multiple requests.
 If the request content was fully processed, the server MUST include the `Location` response header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits if existing.
 Servers are RECOMMENDED to use the `201 (Created)` status code.